 Science and Religion, M.A.

-The Master of Arts – Science and Religion degree is designed to provide individuals with the essential background in theology, history and philosophy necessary to integrate evangelical Christianity with modern science.
+The Master of Arts – Science and Religion degree is designed to provide individuals the essential background in theology, history, and philosophy necessary to integrate evangelical Christianity with modern science.

 Program Learning Outcomes

 Upon completion of the Master of Arts – Science and Religion, students will be able to:

 - Demonstrate an intellectual foundation in the historical, philosophical and theological issues that are relevant to the natural sciences, particularly where these disciplines interface with religious topics (ULO 1).